 - Yes, you can sell Auxtral without permission.
-What you can't do is pretend to be Auxtral or let people believe that you are affiliated with Auxtral.
+What you don't have to do is pretend to be part of Auxtral or let people understand that you are associated with Auxtral.

 I can install Auxtral on the computers that I sell to my clients?

 - Yes. but Auxtral (like Debian) does not have an OEM mode installer, which does not mean that you can.